jfadelhaye/poormanportainer/README.md

 - getting a specific container's details
 - being able to start / stop / update / delete a container

+Follow this link to get a real, production ready, product : http://github.com/portainer/portainer

 # Frontend

 Frontend is a basic html page with a small javascript companion.